-You’ll find indoor plantation shutters fit the window frame seamlessly, while still giving you the option to open and close the slatted panels as you wish.
+You’ll find indoor plantation shutters fit the window frame seamlessly while still giving you the option to open and close the slatted panels as you wish.
 With blinds, the individual slats are held together with string rather than attached firmly to a frame.

-Which type of windows will they fit?
+Which type of windows will plantation shutters fit?

 You can also have plantation shutters for sliding doors.
-If you’re looking for a covering for your sliding doors and bi-fold doors, this window shutter is a sleek and practical solution.
+If you’re looking for a covering for your sliding and bi-fold doors, this window shutter is a sleek and practical solution.
 Sliding plantation shutters can be installed on tracks to screen larger glazed areas, such as conservatories and office partitions.

-What are they made of?
+What are plantation shutters made of?

 Our wooden plantation shutters are made from the finest quality solid timber.
 Wood is the natural choice for traditional shutters, being both beautiful and resilient.
 Driftwood shutters are also available for a less polished feel.

 These wood plantation shutters can be finished in several ways; they can be painted, sandblasted or left to show the natural beauty of the wood.
 Stained shutters are a fashionable option and come in a variety of colours.
-We can also offer a variety of alternative finishes including fabric, faux leather or faux suede coverings.
+We can also offer a variety of alternative finishes, including fabric, faux leather or faux suede coverings.

-Are they easy to clean?
+Are plantation shutters easy to clean?

 Plantation shutters couldn’t be easier to keep clean.
 In comparison to curtains, they win hands down.
-There are no pleats or folds to gather dust, no need to wrestle them down from the curtain rod, no trips to the dry cleaners.
+There are no pleats or folds to gather dust, no need to wrestle them down from the curtain rod, and no trips to the dry cleaners.

 Yes, indoor plantation shutters are well known for their ability to retain heat in a room.
 The closed shutters provide a good barrier from draughty windows and doors.
 For this reason, plantation shutters are an ideal option for homes with single glazing.
 Research by Glasgow Caledonian University confirms this, concluding that timber shutters reduce heat loss by 51%.

-What style of home do they suit?
+What style of home do plantation shutters suit best?

-You’ll find plantation-shutters in every type of home throughout the UK.
+You’ll find plantation shutters in every type of home throughout the UK.
 Their stylish finish complements buildings from every era.
 You’ll find them in Victorian, Edwardian and Georgian homes.
 Bay window plantation shutters are an especially popular choice as the shutter fits the window in perfect harmony.

 You’ll also find plantation shutters in contemporary properties from the 1930s, 1950s and modern new builds.
 The natural elegance and subtle styling of window plantation shutters make them an ideal addition to every style of home.
 Plantation shutters UK are a fashionable choice for all homes.

-How much do plantation shutters cost?
+How much do plantation shutters usually cost?

-When looking at plantation shutters cost, you’ll need to consider the height and width measurements of your windows.
+When looking at plantation shutters’ cost, you’ll need to consider the height and width measurements of your windows.
 While you may think plantation shutter prices will work out expensive, the actual cost of plantation shutters may surprise you.